rolldown/rolldown/packages/rollup-tests/src/ignored-by-supported-features.md

 ## Features

+### The rollup treat non-js-extensions module as js module, but the rolldown wiill guess the module type by externsion
+ - rollup@function@non-js-extensions: non .js extensions are preserved

 ### The `syntheticNamedExports` is not supported
  - rollup@form@synthetic-named-exports: synthetic named exports
  - rollup@function@synthetic-named-exports-fallback-es2015: adds a fallback in case synthetic named exports are falsy